kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 | Employee | Access basic information and assignments | Sections 2.3, 3.2.3, 5.2 |

 ## 2. Getting Access

 Use this section to confirm that supervisors, coordinators, and dispatchers meet all prerequisites before attempting to sign in.

 ### 2.1 System Requirements

 - Browser: Chrome 116+, Edge 116+, Firefox 115+, or Safari 16+ to ensure pages and animations display correctly.
 - Screen size: 1440×900 or higher so tables and dashboards appear without horizontal scrolling.
 - Network: Reliable, secure connection to your tenant portal and the optimizer service used for routing suggestions.
 - Account: BetterAuth login with **Manager** or **Admin** access.
 If you are unsure about your permissions, contact your operations lead before the shift begins.

 ### 2.2 Preparing to Sign In

 1. Confirm VPN status if your organization restricts access to the corporate network.
-2. Open the tenant URL supplied by the operations handbook or your onboarding email.
+2. Open the URL supplied by the operations handbook or your onboarding email.
 3. If you recently used a training or staging site, clear saved site data to prevent sign-in conflicts.
 4. Bookmark the landing page so supervisors and dispatchers can return quickly during busy periods.

 ### 2.3 Signing In and Choosing an Organization

 1. Visit the tenant URL; the login page shows the Routegna logo and sign-in options.
 See `Greeting.png` and `Organization_Management/Login_Page.png`.
 2. Choose your sign-in method:
     - Enter your email and password, then click **Sign In**.
-   - Or click **Continue with Fayda** to use your organization's SSO provider.
+    - Or click **Continue with Fayda** to use your organization’s SSO provider.
-3. If this is your first time or you belong to multiple organizations, you'll be taken to the organization selection page.
+3. If this is your first time or you belong to multiple organizations, you’ll be taken to the organization selection page.
 Choose the organization you want to work with from the list, or create a new one if authorized.
 See `Organization_Management/Select_Organization_Page.png`.
-4. Once an organization is selected, you'll enter the main portal.
+4. Once an organization is selected, you’ll enter the main portal.
 The choice stays active until you sign out.

 ## 3. Daily Navigation

 These routines cover the areas that dispatch teams visit throughout the day.

 ### 3.1 Exploring the Home Dashboard

-After signing in and selecting an organization, you'll land on the home page, which serves as a welcome screen for the multi-fleet management system.
+After signing in and selecting an organization, you’ll land on the home page, which serves as a welcome screen for the multi-fleet management system.
 This page displays the Routegna logo, a brief welcome message, and navigation options to get started.

 - Click **Go to Dashboard** to access the main operational view where you can monitor routes, view statistics, and manage daily operations.
 - Click **Learn More** to access additional information about the system.

 ### 3.2 Working in the Dashboard

 The dashboard is your central hub for monitoring and managing fleet operations.
 It provides real-time insights into route activity and quick access to route management tools.

-- **Statistics Cards**: At the top of the screen, you'll see key metrics including the number of active routes, total passengers, and total stops across all routes.
+- **Statistics Cards**: At the top of the screen, you’ll see key metrics including the number of active routes, total passengers, and total stops across all routes.
 - **Interactive Map**: The main area displays a map showing all active routes with employee pickup locations marked.
 - **Route List**: On desktop, a sidebar on the left shows a searchable and filterable list of routes.
 On mobile, this appears as a bottom sheet that can be pulled up.
 - **Search and Filter**: Use the search bar to find routes by name, shuttle, or employee.
 Filter routes by status (active, inactive, etc.) to focus on specific routes.